luyadev/luya.io/docs/guide/admin/jwtspa.md

 }
 ```

-An NgRest API with additonal login, signup and me actions.
+An NgRest API with additional login, signup and me actions.

 ```php
 /**